ERP-Ukraine/efarmer/efarm_external_website_leads/README.rst

 There is a **External Website Forms** tab in the **CRM > Configuration** dropdown.

 Create a new record per form.
 Set form ID and referrer url there.
+Then ...

-Also it's necessary to map technical form fields ('name' attribute in the input e.g.) to the Odoo ones.
+* It's necessary to map technical form fields ('name' attribute in the input e.g.) to the Odoo ones.
+* (Optionally) tags can be added: if the website field has the value, then the tag will be set.
-Also you can pin a team for the form leads.
+* (Optionally) you can pin a team for the form leads.

 How to configure a form?
 ========================